audiophile-uw/audiophile-jekyll/_posts/2017-11-07-first-meeting-minute.md

 ## Discord & Communications

 It was suggested that we have a Discord server.
 I've set up one.
 Use this link to join/invite: [https://discord.io/audiouw](https://discord.io/audiouw)
-This is now also at the footer of the page.

 Mailing list is now available at: [this link](https://mailman1.u.washington.edu/mailman/listinfo/flac)

 Or email to flac-request *at* mailman.u.washington.edu with the subject "subscribe" to subscribe.

+These two are now also at the footer of the page.

 ## Next week